vndee/graph-crdt/README.md

 ### Testing

-This project is also providing some pre-defined tests to validate our system.
+This project is also provided some pre-defined tests to validate our system.
 For example, to test the functionalities of a database instance, start an instance with the listing port `8081` first.
 ```bash
 docker run -d --name cluster_1 -p 8081:8000 -e ADDRESS=http://host.docker.internal:8081 -e FRIEND_ADDRESS=-1 gcrdt
 ```